-- Pineal cysts are generally discovered incidentally and do not require surgical intervention. - MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is indicated for initial evaluation of pineal cysts if not already completed. - Repeat MRI Brain is not indicated for most individuals with pineal cysts, but MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is appropriate for the following: - New or worsening headache or focal neurologic deficits suggesting progression of cyst. - Preoperative planning. - Repeat MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is appropriate for colloid cysts for the following: - In the presence of symptoms including syncope - Evaluation of CSF flow (CPT® 70551) - When requested by a specialist or any provider in consultation with a specialist
+- Pineal cysts are generally discovered incidentally and do not require surgical intervention. - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is indicated for initial evaluation of pineal cysts if not already completed. - Repeat MRI Brain is not indicated for most individuals with pineal cysts, but MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is appropriate for the following: - New or worsening headache or focal neurologic deficits suggesting progression of cyst - o Preoperative planning - Repeat MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is appropriate for colloid cysts for the following: - In the presence of symptoms including syncope - Evaluation of CSF flow (CPT[®] 70551) - o When requested by a specialist or any provider in consultation with a specialist